SMS on the River

 -

-Qamar Nisa M Ayoub
+Qamar Nisa M Ayoub, Class of 2016

-I am beyond thrilled to share that I have been accepted into Rush Medical College, one of the top medical schools in the country, with an acceptance rate of just 1.1%.
+Qamar made history today!
+She has been accepted into Rush Medical College, one of the top medical schools in the country, with an acceptance rate of just 1.1%.

 A decade ago, I came to the United States as a fifteen-year-old girl, leaving behind my family, my home, and everything familiar in Afghanistan.
 My father, who dreamed of a future for me that went far beyond what Afghan society allowed for girls, used to tell me on every call, “One day, you will make history”